-As an insurer or guarantor of a loan, it is equally important to note that HUD has long had ability-to-repay requirements.
-As an insurer or guarantor of a loan, it is important for HUD to have its lenders ensure, to the best of their ability and consistent with HUD requirements, that a borrower is capable of repaying a mortgage or loan insured or guaranteed by HUD.
+As an insurer or guarantor of a loan, it is equally important to note that HUD has long had ability-to-repay require As an insurer or guarantor of a loan, it is important for HUD to have its lenders ensure, to the best of their ability consistent with HUD requirements, that a borrower is capable of repaying a mortgage or loan insured or guarant HUD.
 If the borrower defaults and is unable to continue to make payments, HUD must pay the lender's claim.
-To this point, HUD's insurance and loan guarantee programs are statutorily exempt from the credit risk retention requirements of section 15G of the Securities and Exchange Act of 1934, as added by the Dodd-Frank Act.
-The statute provides that qualified residential mortgages are exempt from credit risk retention requirements and included HUD as one of the four Federal agencies to define what is meant by a qualified residential mortgage.
-HUD's handbook 4155.1 (Mortgage Credit Analysis for Mortgage Insurance) was included by the Federal agencies charged with promulgating rules to implement the credit risk retention requirements as an appendix to the agencies' proposed rule published on April 29, 2011 (see 76 FR 24090 at 24173) for the purpose of determining and verifying, among other things, borrower funds to close and borrower's monthly household debt, total monthly debit, and monthly gross income.
-(See 76 FR 24119.)
-Given HUD's longstanding ability to repay requirements, the transition to qualified mortgage requirements is not as significant of a change as it is for conventional mortgages.
+To point, HUD's insurance and loan guarantee programs are statutorily exempt from the credit risk retention require of section 15G of the Securities and Exchange Act of 1934, as added by the Dodd-Frank Act.
+The statute provid qualified residential mortgages are exempt from credit risk retention requirements and included HUD as one of t Federal agencies to define what is meant by a qualified residential mortgage.
+HUD's handbook 4155.1 (Mortgag Credit Analysis for Mortgage Insurance) was included by the Federal agencies charged with promulgating rules implement the credit risk retention requirements as an appendix to the agencies' proposed rule published on Api 2011 (see 76 FR 24090 at 24173) for the purpose of determining and verifying, among other things, borrower fu close and borrower's monthly household debt, total monthly debit, and monthly gross income.
+(See 76 FR 2411!
+Given HUD's longstanding ability to repay requirements, the transition to qualified mortgage requirements is not assignificant of a change as it is for conventional mortgages.

-However, with the CFPB's final regulations now in place, conventional mortgages will now meet ability-torepay requirements following similar underwriting guidelines long used by HUD.
-Since FHA-approved lenders also originate conventional mortgages, the establishment of ability-to-repay requirements for conventional mortgages adds more consistency in the mortgage market overall; that is, conventional mortgages will be originated based on underwriting guidelines similar to those long in use by HUD and other federally insured or guaranteed mortgages.
-Such consistency will further reduce burden on lenders, large and small.
+However, with the CFPB's final regulations now in place, conventional mortgages will now meet ability-to-repay requirements following similar underwriting guidelines long used by HUD.
+Since FHA-approved lenders also orig conventional mortgages, the establishment of ability-to-repay requirements for conventional mortgages adds mc consistency in the mortgage market overall; that is, conventional mortgages will be originated based on underwr guidelines similar to those long in use by HUD and other federally insured or guaranteed mortgages.
+Such consi will further reduce burden on lenders, large and small.

-For the reasons provided above and in this preamble overall, the undersigned certifies that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-Notwithstanding HUD's determination that this proposed rule would not have a significant effect on a substantial number of small entities, HUD specifically invites comments regarding any less burdensome alternatives to this rulemaking that will meet HUD's objectives as described in the preamble to this proposed rule.
+For the reasons provided above and in this preamble overall, the undersigned certifies that this proposed rule we have a significant economic impact on a substantial number of small entities.
+Notwithstanding HUD's determinat this proposed rule would not have a significant effect on a substantial number of small entities, HUD specifically comments regarding any less burdensome alternatives to this rulemaking that will meet HUD's objectives as des in the preamble to this proposed rule.